samantharitter/mongo-cxx-driver/Download-and-Compile.md

 > **Note:** In the legacy release stream of the driver these options are implied, you always build using system boost and with the full installation (if you provide a prefix).

 #### Windows Considerations
-When building on Windows, use of the SCons `--dynamic-windows` option can result in an error unless all libraries and sources for the application use the same runtime library.
-This option builds the driver to link against the dynamic windows libraries instead of the static windows runtime libraries.
-If the Boost library being linked against is expecting an /MT build (static libraries), this can result in an error similar to the following:
+When building on Windows, use of the SCons `--dynamic-windows` option can result in an error unless all libraries and sources for the application use the same C runtime library.
+This option builds the driver to link against the dynamic link C RTL instead of the static C RTL.
+If the Boost library being linked against is expecting an /MT build (static C RTL), this can result in an error similar to the following:

 ```
 error LNK2005: ___ already defined in msvcprt.lib(MSVCP100.dll) libboost_thread-vc100-mt-1_42.lib(thread.obj)